metanorma/metanorma-macos-setup/README.md

 * [Homebrew] for managing operating system libraries
 * [Homebrew Cask] for quickly installing Mac apps from the command line
 * [nvm] for managing Node.js versions if you do not have [Node.js] already installed (Includes latest [Node.js] and [NPM], for running apps and installing JavaScript packages)
+* [puppeteer] for running Headless Chrome via Node.js (used to generate PDFs from HTML)
 * [ruby-install] for installing different versions of Ruby
 * [Sublime Text 3] for coding all the things